ethereumclassic/ECIPs/SECURITY.md

 ## Reporting a Vulnerability

-Please contact the corresponding ECIP authors or ECIP editors (the list can be found in [ECIP-1000](https://ecips.ethereumclassic.org/ECIPs/ecip-1000) for specification related security concerns.
+For specification related concerns, please contact the corresponding ECIP authors or ECIP editors (the list can be found in [ECIP-1000](https://ecips.ethereumclassic.org/ECIPs/ecip-1000)).
 The PGP keys of community members can be fetched from [the volunteer repository](https://github.com/ethereumclassic/volunteer).

-Please contact security@ethereumclassic.org website security concerns.
+For website security concerns, please contact [security@ethereumclassic.org](mailto:security@ethereumclassic.org).